apbetioli/mariubialli/README.md

 NODE_TLS_REJECT_UNAUTHORIZED=0
 ```

+### Optional

-Optional: Add the file .graphqlconfig to the root of the project to run GraphQL queries in VSCode:
+Add the file .graphqlconfig to the root of the project to run GraphQL queries in VSCode:

 ```
 {